-Unlike the prior STPF functionality, which was facilitated by ICE User Admin, the new STPF functionality is facilitated by trading firms themselves.
+Unlike the legacy STPF, which was facilitated by ICE User Admin, the new STPF is facilitated by trading firms themselves.
 Trading firms create the STPF IDs they wish to employ, and then apply them to their traders as desired.

 For WebICE, a trading firm can apply a single STPF ID to all orders entered by its traders, or it can make available all its STPF IDs to its traders via a dropdown menu in the order entry screen.